Ireland joins EU fibre broadband league table

 Despite criticism of the Government’s broadband strategy, Ireland has joined a select group of European countries that have a minimum 1 per cent of households subscribing to 100 per cent fibre broadband services.

-In a report, published by Europe’s fibre-to-the-home (FTTH) Council, Ireland was included in a list 23 EU states which had passed the 1 per cent fibre penetration threshold.
+In a report, published by Europe’s fibre-to-the-home (FTTH) council, Ireland was included in a list of 23 EU states that had passed the 1 per cent fibre penetration threshold.

 Significantly, the UK, which has similar broadband issues to Ireland, failed to make the grade but is expected to be included in the council’s list next year.